k3coby/kmap4auth/README.txt

 - Tested on Ubuntu 22.04 and Google Colab (CPU).

 Verification Methods
-- **Individual Claims**: Run ./claims/claim*/run.sh and manually compare outputs to paper tables
+- **Individual Claims**: Run ./claims/claim*/run.sh and compare outputs against ./claims/claim*/expected/output.txt
 - **Notebook**: Use colab_artifact.ipynb for visual comparison of all tables
 - **Automated**: Use tools/compare_tables.py for automatic verification

 Notes
+- Each claim directory contains expected/ with reference outputs for validation.
 - For manual verification, compare printed outputs to paper tables using `claims.txt` mapping.